billrubyacorn/Algolia-Instantsearch/ruby-acorn-app/README.md

 ## Ruby Acorn: Objectives & Accomplishments ##
 My objective was to learn the entire Algolia process.
 From integrating to Ruby Acorn's Shopify website to seeing the Analytics in Algolia.
+And I have done this.

 Understanding Algolia's process is extremely important as an Enterprise Solution Engineer.
-We will explain to clients this process and show how Algolia's Analytics and Algolia's NeuralSearch, as a process, will drive X% of revenue growth.
+We will be explaining to clients this process and show how Algolia's Analytics and Algolia's NeuralSearch, will drive X% of revenue growth.
 I can see how this works in Algolia.
 Hence, why I want to join the Algolia team.

-### Questions & Objectives ###
+### Questions & Learnings ###
 Below are the questions I had and what I've learned.
 * **How easy would it be to integrate with an existing Shopify site?**  Extremely easy to integrate with RubyAcorn's Shopify account.
 * **How long to get a working integration live on the site?**  Within a few hours I had a working integration live at RubyAcorn.com